 Found on every continent except Antarctica, osprey (Pandion haliaetus) are one of the Chesapeake's most amazing birds for a number of reasons.
 They migrate thousands of miles each year to and from Central and South America, mate for life, and return to the same spot year after year, despite spending the winter apart from each other.Learn More

-The ospreys returned to the Chesapeake early for the 2016 season, with a visiting osprey arriving a full week ahead of the usual return date, around St. Patrick’s Day.
+The ospreys returned to the Chesapeake early for the 2016 season, with a visiting osprey arriving a full week ahead of the usual return date which is around St. Patrick’s Day.
 Audrey arrived ahead of Tom and began building the nest.

 Despite the early arrival, Audrey did not lay her first egg until April 17.
 Fans watched with bated breath as both Tom and Audrey inexplicably left their three eggs unattended for seven hours in steady rain and an air temperature of 42 degrees.
 The first egg hatched almost miraculously after 40 days, stretching the limit of the incubation period, which normally lasts between 36 and 42 days.